qsliu2017/blog/src/content/notes/2024-03-06-15721-query-compiling.md

   This paper purposes a data centric style processing which try to keep data in CPU registers as long as possible and thus achieve better locality.

-  The presented framework groups operators in the same pipeline, and compiled them into native machine code using LLVM IR.
+  The presented framework does aggressive operator fusion within pipelines, and compiled them into native machine code using LLVM IR.

 - _Key findings/takeaways from the paper (2-3 sentences)._